Troy Stolz

-Troy Graham Stolz is an Australian whistleblower and gambling reform advocate.
-He is currently serving as a councillor for the Upper Hunter Shire Council since the 2024 New South Wales local government elections.
+Troy Graham Stolz is an Australian whistleblower, gambling reform advocate and politician.
+He is currently serving as a councillor for the Upper Hunter Shire since the 2024 New South Wales local government elections.

 He was the head of ClubsNSW's anti-money-laundering and counter-terrorism unit until 2019.
 He leaked an internal report that stated that 95% of registered clubs in New South Wales were non-compliant with anti-money-laundering and counter-terrorism laws.

 ClubsNSW lawsuit

 Stolz was sued by ClubsNSW, with the former employer arguing that he owed a duty of confidence, and that Stolz had used confidential documents in his consulting work after leaving ClubsNSW.
 The charges were settled shortly after ClubsNSW's CEO was fired.

 The decision to sue Stolz was widely criticised in the press, with casino mogul James Packer calling the lawsuit "ruthless [and] unethical".

 As part of the lawsuit, ClubsNSW obtained injunctive relief restraining Stolz from speaking about the conduct of ClubsNSW in a way that could "bring improper pressure on the respondent".
 After an interview with YouTuber Jordan Shanks, both Stolz and Shanks were the target of criminal contempt of court proceedings for violating the restraining order, with ClubsNSW acting as a private prosecutor.
 These charges were dropped in February 2023.